-Ahmad Gaied is the Executive Vice-President of the Ontario Federation of Labour (OFL), Canada’s largest provincial labour federation.
-Elected at the OFL’s biennial Convention in November 2015 at the age of 33, Ahmad is the youngest officer in the 58-year history of the Ontario Federation of Labour.
+Ahmad was first elected to the OFL executive at the OFL’s biennial Convention in November 2015 at the age of 33, Ahmad is the youngest officer in the history of the Ontario Federation of Labour.
 He is also a Worker of Colour and a proud member of the Muslim community in Toronto.

 A long-time activist and community advocate, Ahmad began his trade union activism as a chief steward at his No Frills store in 2003 and rose through the ranks to the position of Member Engagement Representative for UFCW Canada Local 1000A.